Quizmania: Overview

 The original run of Quizmania was broadcast from 10 pm to 1 am, weeknights on ITV Play.
 In order to win money, viewers had to ring in at a cost of 75p from a BT landline (previously 60p).
 If they were successful they would be placed on hold, then transferred live to the studio if they were selected, where they went on to deliver their answers.
 Prizes usually ranged from £50 to £25,000.
 The biggest prize to be won was £28,000 on 22 March 2006.
 Once £100,000 was available as a prize, but was not won.
 According to an article in The Times, Quizmania earned ITV over £1.2 million during the first two weeks of transmission on the ITV Network.

 The original TV series ended on 14 January 2007, but was revived some 18 months later with a new mass participation online format.
-The first online season involved trivia games where players attempted to select correct answers to sets of multiple choice questions in the fastest time.
-The second online season featured additional games from the first such as word searches, anagram solving and maths based games.
+The first online series involved trivia games where players attempted to select correct answers to sets of multiple choice questions in the fastest time.
+The second online series featured additional games from the first such as word searches, anagram solving and maths based games.
 The revival was short-lived.